LLNL/sundials/doc/shared/sundials/Install.rst

    section of the CUDA documentation for more information.

    Default: Determined automatically by CMake.
-Users are encouraged to override this value as it varies across compilers and compiler versions.
+Users are encouraged to override this value with the architecture for their system as the default varies across compilers and compiler versions.

+   .. versionchanged:: x.y.z

+      In prior versions ``CMAKE_CUDA_ARCHITECTURES`` defaulted to ``70``.

 .. cmakeoption:: EXAMPLES_ENABLE_C